Barwaaqo University: Academics

-For the 2022–2025 academic year, the actual cost of tuition, room, and board for was USD 3,500.
+For the 2022–2026 academic year, the actual cost of tuition, room, and board for was USD 3,500.

 Organisations and private donors provide scholarships.

 Admissions

 To receive a place at BU, prospective students must sit an entrance exam, submit an essay, and provide a high-school certificate.

 Student life

 Students live on campus in one of several houses.
-Up to four students share each of the current 36 student dorm rooms.
+Up to four students share each of the current 48 student dorm rooms.

 Students participate in clubs and sports.
 Among the clubs are the Islamic Club and the Xisaab (Maths) Club.

+As of Spring 2026, there are various clubs such as Garden Club, Spelling Bee Club, Drama Club and Hiking Club.

 Among the sports are Running and Basketball.

+As of Spring 2026, the sports are Football, Basketball and Volleyball.

 Students also participate in community service.
 For example, Barwaaqo Gives Back is a volunteer programme which happens over school breaks (summer, winter, and Ramadan).
 Students apply and are placed at a school in their city.
 To date, students have collectively worked in all six regions of The Republic of Somaliland.

 Student body

-As of Spring 2023, students from all six regions of Somaliland as well as students from abroad make up the student body.
+As of Spring 2026, students from all six regions of Somaliland as well as students from abroad make up the student body.

-Typically, the number of students enrolled is approximately 140 students.
+Typically, the number of students enrolled is approximately 150 students.